-Conditions are proportionate and do not go beyond what is necessary to ensure that the criteria in the licensing assessment are met.
+Conditions are proportionate and should not go beyond what is necessary to ensure that the criteria in the licensing assessment are met.

-Conditions are clear and well-defined, to ensure legal certainty.
+Conditions should be clear and well-defined, to ensure legal certainty.
 A condition must be implementable and enforceable.